15 Tips on How to Stop Being Possessive in Relationships

 Established trust can help couples deal with any problem that comes their way.

-Psychologist John M. Gottman, in his book “The Science of Trust,” has observed that emotional attunement based on mutual trust helps in the long-term success of a relationship.
+Psychologist John M. Gottman, in his book The Science of Trust, has observed that emotional attunement based on mutual trust helps in a relationship’s long-term success.
 It gives couples a solid foundation to tackle any hardship that comes their way.

 14. Seek therapy

-If you are questioning your behavior, then therapy or relationship counseling might be an excellent avenue for you.
+If you are questioning your behavior, therapy or relationship counseling might be an excellent avenue for you.

 15. Give time for self-love